-6.3 MCA Math/ELA (Minnesota)
+6.3 MCA Reading & Math (Minnesota)

 The Minnesota Comprehensive Assessments (MCAs) are statewide assessments that help districts measure student progress toward Minnesota's academic standards and meet the requirements of the Elementary and Secondary Education Act (ESEA).